ARE THE REAL NUMBERS

 At first, the infinite was a philosophical and religious concept.
 As for the use of that word in calculus, it is completely different from its definition in the theory of infinite sets.
 Here is how the "Prince of Mathematicians," Carl Friedrich Gauss, put it: "I protest against the use of an infinite quantity as something completed; this is never allowed in mathematics.
 The infinite is only a manner of speaking, the true meaning being a limit to which certain ratios can come as near as desired, while others are permitted to increase without bound."

-To summarize: If numbers are to be useful, to be of any value, then they must have names; the word number must have its customary meaning.
+To summarize: For numbers to be useful to calculus and science, they must have names; the word number must have its customary meaning.
 As for a "real number," the original definition is perfectly clear and sufficient.
 It is what we call any rational or irrational number.
 Any definition that defines them so that they form a continuum, completely departs from that meaning, and has nothing to do with measuring -- nor was it ever intended to.
-The theory of real numbers belongs to 19th century modernism, a movement which sought "freedom" from the values of the past and what was accessible only to the many.
+The theory of real numbers belongs to 19th century modernism, a movement which sought "freedom" from the values of the past.
 Those real numbers are an abstract creation; a kind of logical sport; and the most prominent current example of fantasy mathematics.

 Copyright © 2014 Lawrence Spector